-Please review the answers to our Frequently Asked Questions to better understand our procedures and philosophies, and so that we may continue to focus on our mission.
+Please review the answers to our Frequently Asked Questions to better understand our procedures and philosophies.

 What do you do?

 Frosted Faces Foundation develops solutions to ensure all of the senior animals that cross our path have a family and proper veterinary care.
 We rescue senior animals and rehome them, we offer financial assistance to senior pet owners, and we board senior dogs at an inexpensive rate while providing excellent care.

 Visiting Frosted Faces is by appointment only.
 Scheduled approved applicants are invited to meet the Frosted Faces, and we have Open Houses on Saturdays from 10:00am-1:00pm where no appointment is necessary.